Table of Contents

 Since homes on the site are specifically for military families, every listing includes the distance to the nearest military base.
 Military families preparing to move can search for homes and contact the seller through the site.
 The seller can then arrange a visit or do a virtual tour.
 Listing an ad on the site starts at $15 for the Basic Package (no photos can be posted), and goes up to $80 to include a video walkthrough of your home.

 If military families can connect through Military By Owner, the seller will save thousands on agent fees.
 But do your homework—selling a house is a complex process, so doing it yourself will require some commitment.
 In addition to the ad fee, the seller should be prepared to pay additional rates for a lawyer and a home inspector.

-Choosing a real estate agent is an important step when selling a house, especially if you are already living in another state – or country!
+Choosing a real estate agent is an important step when selling a house, especially if you are already living in another state.
 We recently decided to sell the house we own from a former duty station.
 Even though we successfully rented the property for five years using a property manager, we knew we wanted a professional Realtor to help us with the sale.

 If you are unsure of where to turn when hiring a realtor consider the MilHousing Network.
 This group connects military families with pre-screened military real estate experts all over the country.
-Additionally, MilHousing Network’s business model helps military spouses get jobs in real estate, a true win-win!
+Additionally, MilHousing Network’s business model helps military spouses get jobs in real estate.

 Other companies provide rebates for using their realtors and lending programs.
 These rebates include: